The 15 Best Self-help Books Recommended by Psychologists

 The attention revolution by Alan Wallace

-Wallace is a Buddhist scholar who writes about attention training and meditation.
-In a world where technology constantly fragments our attention, this book makes a compelling case that the ability to sustain focused attention is crucial for mental health and meaningful work.
+Wallace is a Buddhist scholar who writes with unusual rigor about attention training.
+In a world where technology perpetually fragments concentration, this book makes a compelling case that the capacity to sustain focused attention is a genuine foundation for mental health and meaningful engagement with life — not merely a productivity asset.

 Books About Emotional and Social Intelligence